How Do People Search for Local Businesses?

 The importance of local SEO is almost impossible to underestimate or undersell, especially with the advent of mobile search.
 BrightLocal’s extensive consumer research has shown that the majority of consumers search for a local business online on a regular basis with 69% of people searching at least one time per month in 2018.

-Conversely, there is a significant decrease in the number of people who never search for a local business online — now just 8% of people.
+Conversely, there is a significant decrease in the number of people who never complete a local business search online — now just 8% of people.

 As Paul Sanders from The Content Marketing Institute explains, “When consumers are using mobile devices, they are more likely to be conducting local searches, and that traffic drives leads and sales.”